mtoutcalt/markoutcalt/README.md

 ### TODO
-* better accessibility
-  * more semantic html
-  * aria
-  * accessibility tesing?
+* accessibility test for light and dark mode?
 * CSS modernization?
   * CSS Layers?
-* imporve 404 page and other pages like that?
+* improve 404 page and other pages like that?
 * ideas to use fun stuff like this animated animal following user - https://github.com/Prasanna-icefire/Animated_login_page_bear
+* header links - 'home' doesnt have a hover state